rbisdorff/Digraph3/docSphinx/tutorial.rst

 A first trivial example is immediately given by the MISs of the n-cycle graph.
 Indeed, each MIS in the n-cycle graph is by definition independent, ie internally stable, and each non selected vertex in the n-cycle graph is in relation with either one or even two members of the MIS.
 See, for instance, the four non isomorphic MISs of the 12-cycle graph as shown in Fig. 1 above.

-In all graph or symmetric digraph, the *maximality condition* imposed on the internal stability implies automatically the external stability condition.
+In all graph or symmetric digraph, the *maximality condition* imposed on the internal stability is equivalent to the external stability condition.
 Indeed, if there would exist a vertex or node not related to any of the elements of a choice, then we may safely add this vertex or node the choice without violating its internal stability.
 All kernels must hence be maximal independent choices.
 In fact, in a topological sense, they correspond to maximal **holes** in the given graph.

-We may illustrate this coincidence between MISs and kernels in graphs  with the following random 3-regular graph instance.
+We may illustrate this coincidence between MISs and kernels in graphs and symmetric digraphs with the following random 3-regular graph instance.

 >>> from graphs import RandomRegularGraph
 >>> g = RandomRegularGraph(order=12,degree=3,seed=100)